pwatter1/blueHack/README.md

 # IBM Blue Hack 2017

-BlockPay - Blockchain for group financing.
+BlockPay - Blockchain for group financing. <br \>
-Tied for 1st in the Cognitive solutions and Blockchain category at Bluehack 2017 in Yorktown Heights, NY. https://www.blueopen.org/home
+Tied for 1st in the Cognitive solutions and Blockchain category at Bluehack 2017 in Yorktown Heights, NY. <br \>
+https://www.blueopen.org/home

 ## Technologies